 Woman Made Gallery seeks to appoint board members with mission-focused, energetic women and non-binary folks who are committed to social justice in the arts and are looking for a rare opportunity to shape a growing nonprofit organization.

-At this time, WMG is expecting to bring on 4-6 new Board members who will bring the board to capacity of 15 total members.
+At this time, WMG is rebuilding its board and is expecting to bring on five new Board members who will bring the board to capacity of 10 total members.
 The priorities we are addressing are listed below.

 ABOUT BOARD SERVICE

-Our Board will have the great opportunity to connect and work with an empowering Board President, visionary staff, and on a Board team of 15.
-Board Members will offer deep knowledge and perspective from professional practices and/or lived experience, lend resources, and be able to collaboratively work towards building a community of artists and strong supporters.
+WMG board members will have the great opportunity to connect and work with an empowering board president and visionary staff.
+Board members will offer deep knowledge and perspective from professional practices and/or lived experience, lend resources, and be able to collaboratively work towards building a community of artists and strong supporters.

 Woman Made Gallery stands firmly in our commitment to racial justice.
 In 2021, WMG Board and staff participated in Advancing Racial Justice, a dynamic online learning series through Interactive Institute for Social Change.
 In FY22, we launched a Strategic Planning committee to collaboratively build upon this learning and center racial justice practices across the organization.
 We will continue to strengthen this core focus across the organization in FY23.